Angel Reese: High school

-In January 2020, Archbishop Spalding High School head coach Lisa Smith was fired from her position after her private messages on Instagram criticizing Reese's behavior were made public.
+In January 2020, Archbishop Spalding High School head coach Lisa Smith was fired after her private messages on Instagram criticizing Reese's behavior were made public.
 Reese's mother felt that the messages included racial overtones by attributing Reese's success to being genetically gifted.
 On January 31, Reese's number 10 jersey was retired by St. Frances, and she became the first female player to receive the honor.
-As a senior, she averaged 18.6 points, 10.2 rebounds, 3.4 assists and 2.5 blocks per game, winning her fourth straight IAAM A Conference championship and helping her team finish with a 25–3 record.
+As a senior, she averaged 18.6 points, 10.2 rebounds, 3.4 assists, and 2.5 blocks per game, winning her fourth straight IAAM A Conference championship and helping her team finish with a 25–3 record.
 Reese was selected to play at the McDonald's All-American Game and the Jordan Brand Classic, two major high school all-star games, but both were canceled due to the COVID-19 pandemic.
 She repeated as All-Metro Player of the Year and was also named High School Female Athlete of the Year by The Baltimore Sun.
 Reese finished her career with 1,720 points, second in St. Frances history to Melba Chambers, and 1,250 rebounds.

 In addition to basketball, Reese was a member of the volleyball team at St. Frances, playing the outside hitter position.
 In her freshman season, she helped the team win the IAAM C Conference championship, the school's first IAAM title in a sport other than basketball.
 Reese led St. Frances to another IAAM C Conference title as a sophomore.